andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 7.1.33 – Jumping onto the B building roofs.
 * 7.1.34 – Jumping onto the archway near white house.
 * 7.1.35 – Jumping onto the sign next to the allies tank is allowed, the ruins is not.
-* 7.1.36 – Shooting through the orphanage bush to back cottage.
+* 7.1.36 – Shooting through the orphanage bush.
 * 7.1.37 – Abusing the bush in grave to see into orphanage.
 * 7.1.38 – Abusing the window in back sniper to see through walls.